AkshathRaghav/cubot.io/README.md

 ```
 <br>

-5. You can access most of the cube moves like R(), R'(), etc. For more moves, see [allmoves.md](https://github.com/AkshathRaghav/cubot/blob/main/initialization.md)
+5. You can access most of the cube moves like R(), R'(), etc. For more moves, see [All Moves](https://github.com/AkshathRaghav/cubot/blob/main/initialization.md)

 ```java
 cube.R() ;